Pedro MartínezPedro Jaime Martínez

 “Talent is God-given,” Martinez said.
 “I have my own style.
 And there have been many, many teachers.”

-Ramon signed with the Dodgers on Sept.
+Ramón signed with the Dodgers on Sept.
 1, 1984.
-Pedro followed Ramon to Los Angeles, signing with the Dodgers on June 18, 1988.
-By 1990, Ramon was a 20-game winner in the big leagues – and Pedro was one of the Dodgers’ top prospects, despite his 5-foot-10 frame that carried less than 150 pounds in those days.
+Pedro followed Ramon to Los Angeles, signing with the team on June 18, 1988.
+By 1990, Ramón was a 20-game winner in the big leagues – and Pedro was one of the Dodgers’ top prospects, despite his 5-foot-11 frame that carried less than 150 pounds in those days.

-Martinez went 19-7 in 1998 and finished second in the American League Cy Young Award vote, then posted a season for the ages in 1999 – going 23-4 with a league-best 2.07 ERA and 313 strikeouts, winning the pitching Triple Crown.
-He became just the eighth pitcher to post two 300-strikeout seasons, set a new mark (since broken by Randy Johnson) with 13.2 strikeouts per nine innings and finished second in the AL Most Valuable Player voting.
+Martínez went 19-7 in 1998 and finished second in the American League Cy Young Award vote, then posted a season for the ages in 1999 – going 23-4 with a league-best 2.07 ERA and 313 strikeouts, winning the pitching Triple Crown.
+He became just the eighth pitcher to post two 300-strikeout seasons, set a new mark (since broken) with 13.2 strikeouts per nine innings and finished second in the AL Most Valuable Player voting.

 By some standards, 2000 was even better.
-Martinez went 18-6 that year with a 1.74 ERA and 284 strikeouts.
-He allowed just 128 hits in 217 innings pitched en route to a WHIP (walks plus hits divided by innings pitched) of 0.737 – by far the best single-season mark in big league history.
-He accomplished all this in one of the most prolific offensive eras in baseball history and pitching on a home field (Fenway Park) that ranks as one of the most hitter-friendly in the game’s history.
+Martínez went 18-6 that year with a 1.74 ERA and 284 strikeouts.
+He allowed just 128 hits in 217 innings pitched en route to a WHIP (walks plus hits divided by innings pitched) of 0.737 – by far the best single-season mark in big league history among pitchers who qualified for the ERA title.
+He accomplished all this in one of the most prolific offensive eras in baseball history and pitching on a home field – Fenway Park – that ranks as one of the most hitter-friendly in the game’s history.

-After two more injury-filled seasons – including the 2007 campaign that featured his 3,000th career strikeout – Martinez sat out the first part of the 2009 season before signing with the Phillies to help their postseason push.
-He went 5-1 in nine regular-season starts – becoming the 10th pitcher to win at least 100 games in both leagues – then threw seven shutout innings against his old Dodgers club in the NLCS before losing both his starts in the World Series against the Yankees.
+After two more injury-filled seasons – including the 2007 campaign that featured his 3,000th career strikeout – Martínez sat out the first part of the 2009 season before signing with the Phillies to help their postseason push.
+He went 5-1 in nine regular-season starts – becoming the 10th pitcher to win at least 100 games in both leagues – then threw seven shutout innings against his old Dodgers club in the NLCS.

 He explored pitching again in 2010 and 2011, but never returned to the majors and announced his retirement on Dec.
 4, 2011.

-The eight-time All-Star finished his career with a record of 219-100, good for a winning percentage of .687 that is sixth all-time and trails only Whitey Ford’s .690 among modern-era pitchers with at least 150 victories.
-He won five ERA titles en route to a career mark of 2.93, captured six WHIP titles (his career WHIP of 1.054 ranks fifth all-time and is the best of any modern-era starter) and averaged 10.04 strikeouts per nine innings (third all-time behind Randy Johnson and Kerry Wood).
+The eight-time All-Star finished his career with a record of 219-100, good for a winning percentage of .687.
+He won five ERA titles en route to a career mark of 2.93, captured six WHIP titles and averaged 10.04 strikeouts per nine innings.

 Year Inducted: 2015